Apple supplier Foxconn apologises for hiring blunder at COVID-hit China plant | Technology

 Workers said on videos circulated on social media that they had been informed that Foxconn intended to delay bonus payments.
 Some workers also complained they were forced to share dormitories with colleagues who had tested positive for COVID.
 "Our team has been looking into the matter and discovered a technical error occurred during the onboarding process," Foxconn said in a statement, referring to the hiring of new workers.

-Foxconn's apology on Thursday was an about-face from a day earlier when it said it had fulfilled its payment contracts.
-The largest protests had died down by Thursday and the company was communicating with employees engaged in smaller protests, a Foxconn source familiar with the matter told Reuters.

-The person said the company had reached "initial agreements" with employees to resolve the dispute and production at the plant continued on Thursday.
 The Taiwanese company said it would respect the wishes of new recruits who wanted to resign and leave the factory campus, and would offer them "care subsidies".
-A screenshot of a message to employees from Foxconn, and seen by Reuters, showed the subsidies amounted to 10,000 yuan ($1,400) per worker.
+The Foxconn source said the subsidies amounted to 10,000 yuan ($1,400) per worker.
+Zhengzhou is conducting mass COVID testing as daily cases across China reach record highs, with cities nationwide imposing lockdowns and other curbs.

-Zhengzhou announced on Wednesday that it would conduct mass coronavirus testing as China reported a record 31,444 new daily cases of locally acquired COVID.
-APPLE RISKS

 Several shareholder activists told Reuters the protests showed the risks Apple faces through its reliance on manufacturing in China.
 "The extreme dependence of Apple on China, both as a (consumer) market and as its place of primary manufacturing, we see that a very risky situation," said Christina O'Connell, a senior manager for SumOfUs, a nonprofit corporate accountability group.